 - The owner signed a personal guarantee.
 Many banks and alternative lenders require personal guarantees to finance newer small businesses, particularly those that are unable to put up collateral for their financing.
 If the business owner signed a personal guarantee when it obtained a business loan or startup capital, the business owner can and will be held personally liable for the repayment of that loan regardless of the business structure.

-If you are facing a slowdown and are searching for solutions and have considerable assets to protect, Contact Us to personally talk to Jordan + Lawyers before you throw in the towel.
+If you are facing a slowdown and are searching for solutions and have considerable assets to protect, Contact Us to personally talk to ESQ.title before you throw in the towel.
 Our seasoned lawyers can help you analyze and help you come up with a tactical and strategic plan during these uncertain times.